Nobody Wants Your Sacrifices

-The only thing we can possibly give another is a piece of ourselves by becoming closer to them.
-Anything else they can get on their own.
-They really don't need you to buy the flowers or the wrench set.
+Your spouse doesn't need you to buy them the flowers or even the wrench set.
 Similarly, God can sacrifice His own animals.
 The only thing no one can have, unless I give it, is me.
-That's all I have to give.
+And that's all I have to give.

 Now take out all the parts and lay them out on the table.
 Then, put them all back together again.
 I told you not to try this at home.

 Ok, take them to a watch maker and have them put it all back together again.

-Then take a cow, take it apart (really don't try this at home) and do the same thing.
+Then take a cow, take it apart.
+Really don't try this at home, and do the same thing.